goran-subotic/vicert-slack-stats/README.md

 bundle exec rspec
 ```

 We have used FactoryGirl (with Faker) for mocking models.
-And to mock external API calls to Slack, we utilized WebMock gem.
+To mock external API calls to Slack, we utilized the WebMock gem.

 ### Application URLs